How And Why We Get Bored

 Boredom.
 The final frontier.
-These are the ramblings of a blogger trying to boldly explain what no man ever avoided: why and how we got bored.
+These are the ramblings of a blogger trying to boldly explain what no man ever avoided: how and why we get bored.

 What Is Boredom?

 Have you ever thought what boredom is?
-How we end up being bored?
+Why we get bored?
 How we can strangely reproduce this state so often although we consider it something very uncomfortable?
 Maybe you tried, but ended up bored in the process…

 Because we’re not doing what we like anymore, we start not to like who does it too.
 Meaning us.
 If we can’t get satisfaction from what we’re doing, in a twisted, yet understandable attempt to stop that activity, we’re trying to hate the person who does it.
 Which, again, it’s us.
 It’s like saying: “hey, stop, I’m not enjoying this anymore, I know I have to do it (or I wanted to do it, or it’s good for me or for others around me) but I don’t want to do it anymore”.
 And from this subtle tension between what we “have” to do and what we “love” to do, boredom rise.